-Trains from Berlin to Paris cover the 544 miles (878 km) long journey taking on average 8 h 47 min with our travel partners like Deutsche Bahn, Deutsche Bahn with connection or SNCF.
-There are direct train services available.
-While the average ticket price for this trip costs around £103, you can find the cheapest train ticket for as low as £75.
+Trains from Berlin to Paris cover the 544 miles (878 km) long route taking on average 8 h 22 min with our travel partners like Deutsche Bahn, Deutsche Bahn with connection or SNCF.
+Normally, there are 4 trains operating per day, including direct services available.
+You can get the cheapest train tickets for this route for as low as £73, but the average price of train tickets is £116.
 Travellers depart most frequently from Berlin Hbf and arrive in Paris Gare de Lyon.

 Travelling between the German and French capitals by train is simple.
 DB Bahn provides a daily connection, running 4 services every day.
 The earliest departure time will be as early as 4:30 a.m., the final departure of the day is in the early afternoon with the quickest journey time available at 8 hours 20 minutes.
 There are a number of different routes available, but all trains from Berlin to Paris require a change, which will usually be in Mannheim although you can also travel via Karlsruhe and Hanover.